Woodside and South Croydon Joint Railway: Route

 Junction with the Oxted Line, the former Croydon, Oxted and East Grinstead Railway.
 Parts of the W&SC platforms are still visible, as is the spur that led to the old goods yard and oil storage depot.

 History

 Opening

-The line was built jointly by the London, Brighton and South Coast Railway (LBSCR) and the South Eastern Railway (SER).
+The line was authorised by the Woodside and South Croydon Railway Act 1880 (43 & 44 Vict. c. cl) and built jointly by the London, Brighton and South Coast Railway (LBSCR) and the South Eastern Railway (SER).
 Although the intention had been to open in 1882, completion was delayed until August 1885 for reasons including bad weather disrupting construction.
 Success was limited even at the beginning, and following a closure proposal as early as 1895 railmotors were introduced in 1905 in an attempt to improve efficiency and counteract competition from trams and buses.
 At this time the two halts were opened: although Spencer Road met with little success, Bingham Road attracted more custom with its main-road location and from passengers interchanging with trams and buses; it was rebuilt as a full station (see below).